 Description

-Monti Iblei PDO extra virgin olive oil is obtained from the Tonda Iblea, Moresca and Nocellara Etnea olive varieties.
-The designation must be accompanied by one of the following names: Monte Lauro, Val d’Anapo, Val Tellaro, Frigintini, Gulfi, Valle dell’Irminio, Calatino, Trigona-Pancali.
+Monti Iblei PDO extra virgin olive oil is obtained from the Tonda Iblea, Moresca, Nocellara Etnea, Verdese, Biancolilla and Zaituna olive varieties, which must make up at least 80% of the oil, either individually or combined.
+The designation can also be followed by one of the following geographical specifications: Monte Lauro, Val d’Anapo, Val Tellaro, Frigintini, Gulfi, Valle dell’Irminio, Calatino, Trigona-Pancali.

 Production Area

-The production area of Monti Iblei PDO extra virgin olive oil is within the territory of several municipal areas in the provinces of Syracuse, Ragusa and Catania, in the Sicily region.
+The production area of Monti Iblei PDO extra virgin olive oil is within several municipalities in the provinces of Syracuse, Ragusa and Catania, in the Sicily region.

 Production Method